 Origin and History

-Like other parrots, this bird is listed on Appendix 2 of The Convention on the International Trade in Endangered Species (CITES).
+Like other parrots, this bird is listed in Appendix 2 of The Convention on the International Trade in Endangered Species (CITES).
 Trade of birds trapped in the wild is illegal, but fortunately, the Senegal breeds very well in captivity.
 Prospective owners usually have no trouble finding captive-bred pets.

 Hand-fed Senegals make extraordinary pets and are known for being comical and entertaining.
 They are colorful, relatively small, and can talk and mimic, although they tend to be considerably quieter than many other parrot species.
 Most well-socialized Senegals have very friendly personalities, but potential owners should be aware that Senegals have a tendency to become "one person" birds, and may not desire interaction with other family members.
 While this is not always true, it does happen on occasion.
-Having all of the members of the family interacting with your Senegal will help ensure that this one- person bonding doesn't occur.
+Having all of the members of the family interacting with your Senegal will help ensure that this one-person bonding doesn't occur.

 Colors and Markings

-Mature Senegals have grey heads with green wings and chests.
+Mature Senegals have gray heads with green wings and chests.
 On their bellies, they sport a V-shaped patch of color ranging from yellow and orange to red, depending on the subspecies.
 They are known as "monomorphic," meaning that Senegals of both sexes are identical in color.
 The dark head is a striking feature of these charming little birds.

 Captive-bred Senegals are fascinating birds and have easily made a place for themselves among the most popular pet bird species.
 Charming and highly trainable, these little parrots have a knack for being a great source of entertainment and amusement for their owners.
 While they are not nearly as common as African greys or cockatiels, they have earned a reputation as being an easy-going and playful companion bird.

 Because it is on the smaller size, a Senegal parrot does not require an exceptionally large cage, as do some of their larger cousins.
-A cage with a 20 x 20-inch footprint and 28 inches in height is a minimum size, although larger is always preferable.
+A cage with a 20-inch by 20-inch footprint and 28 inches in height is a minimum size, although larger is always preferable.
 The cage should, of course, be considerably larger if you are keeping two birds.
 Bar spacing should be about 3/4 inch.
 Equip the cage with several horizontal bars to serve as perches.
 Prospective owners should also plan to invest in a variety of toys and accessories for their birds.
 Senegals can be strong chewers, so it's a good idea to provide them with toys to exercise their beaks.

-Senegals, or "Sennies" as they are affectionately referred to by many owners, bond strongly with their owners and thrive on daily interaction with them.
+"Sennies" as they are affectionately referred to by many owners, bond strongly with their owners and thrive on daily interaction with them.
 Those interested in owning a Senegal should be willing to make time for handling and socialization with the bird every day.
 Interaction time is rarely a burden since these birds are often content to simply sit on your shoulder.

 If you think a Senegal parrot might be the right bird for you, connect with an adoption and education foundation or parrot rescue and try to set an appointment to visit one.
 You may find a wonderful match with a bird that is in need of a home.
 Although the Senegal parrot is an easy-going-pet that is less likely to be given up for adoption, some birds do lose their homes due to unforeseen circumstances.
 Adoption is a wonderful way of providing a home to a Senegal that is in need of a loving family.
 You may find that one of these African beauties is exactly what you've been looking for in a feathered companion.